Last Tuesday, I found a noodle stuck to the ceiling.

 - They’re interested in what you’re eating.

-- They can sit in a high chair without sliding around.
+- They can sit in a high chair without constantly sliding around.

-That said, every kid is different.
+Every kid moves at their own pace.
 My neighbor’s daughter was spearing broccoli at 14 months.
-My son?
-He was 18 months old before he really got interested.
-Both are totally normal.
+My son wasn’t really interested until 18 months old.
+Both are completely normal.

-The Best Fork for Toddler Learning to Eat
+The Best Fork for a Toddler Learning to Eat

-Not all forks are created equal when it comes to tiny hands.
+Not all forks are made equal when it comes to tiny hands.

 How to Teach a Toddler to Use a Fork: Step-by-Step